(A14 09 Variety)

 Depending on ambient temperatures, growers harvest the first berries about 90 days after plant establishment.
 Fruit of the A14 09 strawberry variety is firm and offers an extended shelf life.

 The A14 09 strawberry variety develops a moderately compact, robust and upright plant with long fruit pedicels when planted in mid-October.
 Its open plant structure allows easy access to the fruit which facilitates field sanitation and fruit harvesting.

 The A14 09 variety produces a large volume of robust, vigorous runners in the nursery field.
 Excellent propagation rates have been achieved in well drained, sandy loam soils in the Mediterranean.
 The cultivar performs best when lifted in the latter part of the nursery season.
 Upon trans- plant to the fruiting field, the plants adapt to a wide range of soil conditions.

 Both nursery and fruit producers should adopt sound management practices in order to maximize plant health and yields.
 Producers should deep till the soil to break up hard pans and facilitate good percolation of water and nutrients through the soil profile.
 Over-saturation of the soil when irrigating will restrict root growth and encourage the spread of fungal pathogens.
 An application of a complete formula fertilizer at time of planting stimulates root development.
 Fertigation with adequate nutrients throughout the season will maintain flowering and fruit set over the course of the season.
 An over-application of nitrogen, however, will reduce the fruit yields and quality.

-The A14-09 variety shows strong tolerance to Phytophthora cactorum and powdery mildew.
-The cultivar is somewhat resistant to aphids.
+The A14 09 strawberry variety shows strong tolerance to Phytophthora cactorum and powdery mildew.
+It is moderately resistant to aphids.

 *Characteristics may vary depending on weather conditions, day length, soil type and location.